EGL vs GIA

-Compare certificates from 3 reputable US laboratories:
+Compare certificates from 3 reputable US Diamond Laboratories:

 - GIA = Gemological Institute of America

-- EGL.USA = European Gemological Laboratory [USA]
+- EGL USA = European Gemological Laboratory [USA]

 - AGS = American Gem Society

-GIA grading standards are stricter than ‘EGL US’ or AGS and the same diamond will usually receive one color grade and possibly one clarity grade higher from EGL.US or AGS than from the GIA.
+GIA grading standards are stricter than ‘EGL US’ or AGS and the same diamond will usually receive one color grade and possibly one clarity grade higher from EGL US or AGS than from the GIA.

-1.]
-EGL.US and AGS certified diamonds should always be priced lower than GIA equivalent certificates [same weight, cut, color, and clarity]; it would be unethical to represent these 3 laboratory certificates as being equal in value.
+1. EGL US and AGS certified diamonds should always be priced lower than GIA equivalent certificates [same weight, cut, color, and clarity] and it would be unethical to represent these 3 laboratory certificates as being equal in value.

-GIA, EGL.US, AGS: Color Grades:
+5. Color Grades:

 All three laboratories describe color in these broad categories:

 Colorless = D, E, F

-• Near colorless = G, H, I, J
+Near colorless = G, H, I, J

-• Distinct color = K to Z
+Distinct color = K to Z

-GIA, EGL.US, AGS: Clarity grades:
+6. Clarity grades:

-GIA clarity grades may be one clarity grade stricter than EGL.US or AGS however it would not be unusual for all 3 to be identical.
+Diamond laboratories grade clarity based on the quantity, size and position of inclusions under 10 x magnification.
+GIA clarity grades may be one clarity grade stricter than EGL US or AGS, however in our experience it is not unusual for all 3 laboratories to provide identical clarity grades.

 We invite you to visit an Ascot showroom where in a professional atmosphere clients enjoy a priceless education and compare diamonds from the most meticulously selected diamond inventory in the world.